 Thought leadership is an effective way to establish a brand as an industry authority.
 You can create and share insightful content such as articles, whitepapers, and webinars that showcase your brand’s expertise in its field.
 This not only helps in building brand credibility but also attracts a loyal following of customers who value the brand’s insights.

-And studies prove that sharing your knowledge and expertise as a brand can strengthen your customer relationships, with up to 70% of consumers reporting feeling closer to a brand because of their content marketing.
+And studies prove that sharing your knowledge and expertise as a brand can strengthen your customer relationships.
+Up to 70% of consumers reporting feeling closer to a brand because of their content marketing.

 3.Engaging in Influencer Partnerships

-With a competitor and risk analysis tool, you can easily figure out who’s best to talk to with the ability to identify target influencers and audiences within mainstream and social media.
+With a competitor and risk analysis tool, you can easily figure out who’s best to talk to.
+You’ll have the ability to identify target influencers and audiences within mainstream and social media.

 To build brand value, you need to ensure you’re upholding your image and protecting it from potential negative media or controversy.
 Use the next three tactics to help maintain a positive brand image and protect your brand:

-Social media has dramatically shortened the window of time organizations have to respond to reputation issues so it’s important to be proactive and always monitor brand mentions in reviews, blogs, podcasts and more across all channels including social media, press, and radio.
+Social media has dramatically shortened the window of time organizations have to respond to reputation issues.
+It’s important to be proactive and always monitor brand mentions in reviews, blogs, podcasts.
+And, across all channels including social media, press, and radio.

-With a media monitoring tool, you can track and manage your media mentions, reactions and competitor activity efficiently, across every media channel, and within a single platform.
-With this tool, you’re well-equipped to stay on top of what’s important and relevant and protect your brand from unexpected news and competitor activity.
+With a media monitoring tool, you can track and manage your media mentions, reactions and competitor activity efficiently, across every media channel.
+And within a single platform!
+With this tool, you’re well-equipped to stay on top of what’s important and relevant.
+You’ll also protect your brand from unexpected news and competitor activity.